A Guide to Oregon Eminent Domain Law

 - Select Appraiser to Determine True Property Value

 During the negotiation phase, a second appraisal must be done on the property in order to show the full complement of damages, including those not addressed by the condemning authority’s appraiser.
 This appraisal is submitted as evidence supporting the property owner’s claim for additional compensation and can be used as evidence during trial.
 It is highly recommended to consult with an eminent domain attorney prior to obtaining a second appraisal.
 Any and all appraisals done on the property to determine the owner’s opinion of value must be submitted to the condemning authority.
 If you hire an appraiser on your own who is not experienced in valuing property in eminent domain cases, this appraiser could overlook damages and ultimately ruin your claim.
 An eminent domain attorney will thoroughly review the initial appraisal and determine its strengths and weaknesses.
 The attorney will then indicate a selection for the most qualified appraiser to value the property in question.
-Visit our Resources page, under Why Act Now to read an example of why hiring the wrong appraiser can hurt your claim.
+Visit our Resources page, under hiring an appraiser to read an example of why hiring the wrong appraiser can hurt your claim.
 Make sure you consult with an eminent domain attorney before hiring an appraiser on your own.

 - Property Owner Settles with Government

 If the property owner is satisfied with the offer, they can sign the final settlement agreement, therefore waiving their right to pursue additional damages.

 Once the final settlement papers are executed by the property owner, the deed is transferred to the condemning authority.
 It is at this time that ownership is transferred from the property owner to the condemning authority.

 - Owner’s Case is Done

 The owner is paid in full, the condemning authority owns the property, and the owner’s case is completely done.
 The property owner can no longer file a claim to challenge the taking or to receive additional compensation.